 14 essential tips for securing your WordPress site

-The security of a site is not to be taken lightly.
-Hacking of site can happen to anyone and with these 14 tips will help limit potential damage.
+The security of a WordPress site is not to be taken lightly.
+Hacking of WordPress site can happen to anyone and with these 14 tips will help limit potential damage.
 This is when everything works correctly we should take action for prevention beforehand.

 Backup your site fully and regularly WordPress